8 Wonders Of The World | Are They Worth Visiting?

 Tips for visiting

-Witness a breathtaking sunrise over Rio de Janeiro from the iconic Christ the Redeemer statue.
+If you visit early, you can witness sunrise over Rio de Janeiro from the iconic Christ the Redeemer statue.
 Remember to respect the rules within the sacred areas.

 >> Book Your Rio highlight Tour, including Christ the Redeemer, here <<